martopad/my_profile/content/projects/bare_metal_gentoo_machines.md

 toc = true
 +++

-## Why?
+## Goals
-1. Create an actual, on-prem, Kubernetes cluster service.
+1. Create an actual, on-prem, Linux-powered nodes.
 2. Improve my linux administration skills by provisioning physical machines.
     * My experience is limited to WSL, and my personal PC.
 3. Extend my current Gentoo usage from personal, to a production environment.